 That would be cheap.

-So what could have happened is Trump created a situation where the big companies are guaranteed to still keep the top at the top of the top, it'll just be expensive, but they can afford it.
+So, what could have happened is Trump created a situation where the big companies are guaranteed to still keep the top of the top of the top.

-We're small companies doing a lot of H1B visas.
+Were small companies doing a lot of H-1B visas?

 I've never heard of it.

-Um, I didn't know too many of them, the H1B visa people, but I don't believe there are Americans who can come anywhere near the smartest of the immigrant technical workers.
+But I don't believe there are Americans who can come anywhere near the smartest of the immigrant technical workers.

 I don't think they can get anywhere near it.

-In general, you know, there are exceptions, right?
+In general, there are exceptions, right?

-If you said we're gonna take the best American tech workers, but only Americans, and then you compete against somebody who says, I'm also gonna take the best American workers, but I have access to oh, around a billion Indians,
+But let me ask you this: if you said we're going to take the best American tech workers, but only Americans, and then you compete against somebody who says, I'm also going to take the best American workers, but I have access to, oh, around a billion Indians.

 Who wins?